RobbieRotten/obsidian/content/Google Docs/Public International Law Notes.md

       - An international agreement concluded between States in written form and governed by international law, whether embodied in a single instrument or in two or more related instruments and whatever its particular designation.
 (See Art.
 2 Vienna Convention on the Law of Treaties 1969 – VCLT)

     - But note it is also possible to have oral treaties but these are not covered by VCLT
-    - ‘treaty’, ‘convention’ and protocol etc
+    - 'treaty', 'convention' and protocol etc
     - Bi-lateral, multi-lateral etc
     - Exchange of notes?
     - Written form-minutes of a meeting?
 Qatar v Bahrain- ICJ Rep 1994, 112